liquibase/liquibase-contribute-site/docs/code/api/command-commandscope.md

+---
+title: command.CommandScope
+---

-# Command API
+# liquibase.command.CommandScope

+## Overview

-The command API in the `liquibase.command` package is the primary high-level facade for running Liquibase operations.
+The `liquibase.command.CommandScope` class is the primary high-level facade for running Liquibase operations.
 The API provides both a way to call individual commands and metadata about each command including human-readable descriptions and argument information.

 The operations available through the command API are end-user facing, complete calls such as "update", "rollback", or "generateChangelog".